Annelv07/AlgorandTestNetAlgo/README.md

-# Fill a MyAlgo Wallet with TestNet test ALGO
+# Fill MyAlgo Wallet with TestNet test ALGOs

 Algorand – the world’s most decentralised, scalable, secure and sustainable blockchain infrastructure founded by Silvio Micali in 2017.